renesas-rz/rz_gstreamer_sample_code/13_gst-audiovideoplay/README.md

 } CustomData;
 ```
 This structure contains:
--	 Variable loop (GMainLoop): An opaque data type to represent the main [event loop](https://en.wikipedia.org/wiki/Event_loop) of a Glib application.
+-	 Variable `loop (GMainLoop)`: An opaque data type to represent the main [event loop](https://en.wikipedia.org/wiki/Event_loop) of a Glib application.
--	 Variable loop_reference (int): An integer variable to represent the number of PLAYING pipelines available.
+-	 Variable `loop_reference (int)`: An integer variable to represent the number of PLAYING pipelines available.
 It is managed by mutex structure which controls GStreamer object release and program termination.
--	 Variable mutex (GMutex): An opaque data type to represent [mutex](https://en.wikipedia.org/wiki/Lock_(computer_science)) (mutual exclusion).
+-	 Variable `mutex (GMutex)`: An opaque data type to represent [mutex](https://en.wikipedia.org/wiki/Lock_(computer_science)) (mutual exclusion).
 It can be used to protect data from critical section.
--	 Variable video_ext (char): A string variable to represent video extension.
+-	 Variable `video_ext (char)`: A string variable to represent video extension.
--	 Variable wayland_handler (wayland_t): A pointer to wayland_t structure to contain list of monitors.
+-	 Variable `wayland_handler (wayland_t)`: A pointer to wayland_t structure to contain list of monitors.
--	 Variable main_screen (screen_t): A pointer to screen_t structure to contain monitor information, such as: (x, y), width, and height.
+-	 Variable `main_screen (screen_t)`: A pointer to screen_t structure to contain monitor information, such as: (x, y), width, and height.
--	 Variable fullscreen (qint64): A boolean variable to enable full-screen mode.
+-	 Variable `fullscreen (qint64)`: A boolean variable to enable full-screen mode.

 #### Initialize CustomData structure
 ```c
 shared_data.loop = g_main_loop_new (NULL, FALSE);
 ```
-This function creates a new [GMainLoop](https://docs.gtk.org/glib/main-loop.html) structure with default (NULL) context (GMainContext).\
+This function creates a new [GMainLoop](https://docs.gtk.org/glib/main-loop.html) structure with default (NULL) context `(GMainContext)`.\
 Basically, the main event loop manages all the available sources of events.
-To allow multiple independent sets of sources to be handled in different threads, each source is associated with a GMainContext.
-A GMainContext can only be running in a single thread, but sources can be added to it and removed from it from other threads.\
+To allow multiple independent sets of sources to be handled in different threads, each source is associated with a `GMainContext`.
+A `GMainContext` can only be running in a single thread, but sources can be added to it and removed from it from other threads.\
 The application will use GMainLoop to catch events and signals from 2 independent GStreamer pipelines.
 One plays a video and the other plays an Ogg/Vorbis audio file.
 ```c
 shared_data.loop_reference = 0;
 ```
-At this point, variable loop_reference is set to 0 to indicate that there are no running pipelines available.
+At this point, variable `loop_reference` is set to 0 to indicate that there are no running pipelines available.
 ```c
 g_mutex_init (&shared_data.mutex);
 ```